-Performance Units are the long-term equity-related incentive awards that were granted to the CEO until 2015.
-LTIP awards were granted each year.
-Each grant was subject to a three-year cumulative performance objective.
-At the end of the three-year period, the grant was subjected to a performance calculation to determine whether and to what extent it should vest.
-Depending on continued employment, grants attributed until 2013 vested in four tranches, the payment of which took place approximately 6, 12, 18 and 24 months following the end of the performance period.
-Depending on continuous employment, grants attributed in 2014 and 2015 would vest in two tranches, the payment of which would take place approximately 6 and 18 months following the end of the performance period.
+Performance Units are the long-term equity-related incentive awards that are currently granted to the CEO.
+LTIP awards are granted each year.
+Each grant is subject to a three-year cumulative performance objective.
+At the end of the three-year period, the grant is subjected to a performance calculation to determine whether and to what extent it should vest.
+Depending on continued employment, grants attributed until 2013 will vest in four tranches, the payment of which takes place approximately 6, 12, 18 and 24 months following the end of the performance period.
+Depending on continuous employment, grants attributed from 2014 would vest in two tranches, the payment of which would take place approximately six and 18 months following the end of the performance period.

-At the date of grant, the CEO had to decide what portion of the allocation (subject to the performance calculation) was to be released as cash payments and what portion was to be converted into shares.
-At least 25% (and up to 75%) of the award had to be deferred into shares, and would be released on the last vesting date.
+At the date of grant, the CEO must decide what portion of the allocation (subject to the performance calculation) would be released as cash payments and what portion would be converted into shares.
+At least 25% (and up to 75%) of the award must be deferred into shares, and would only be released on the last vesting date.
 For the conversion into shares, one Unit corresponds to one Airbus share.